gianbdev/gianbdev/README.md

 * 👋 Hi there!
 I'm Giancarlo, a software engineer with a preference for backend development.

 **Skills**
-* I can build scalable and concurrent RESTful APIs
+* I can build scalable and concurrent RESTful APIs.
-* Franeworks Backend on my job: Laravel, ASP.NET and Django
+* Angular and Laravel are Framework's that I like as well.
-* Lately I'm enjoying working with TypeScript and Go to develop scalable solutions..
+* Lately I'm enjoying working with TypeScript and Go to develop scalable solutions.

 <!-- Adding margin bottom to create space -->